dropwizard/dropwizard/docs/source/getting-started.rst

     template: Hello, %s!
     defaultName: Stranger

-Dropwizard has *many* more configuration parameters than that, but they all have sane defaults so you can keep your configuration files small and focused.
+Dropwizard has *many* more configuration parameters than that, but they all have same defaults so you can keep your configuration files small and focused.

 So save that YAML file in the directory you plan to run the fat jar from (see below) as ``hello-world.yml``, because